naanprofit/BitCrack/README.md

     Save/load progress from FILE

   --hash160 <40-hex-chars>
-      Add a target specified as a 40-hex-character RIPEMD160 hash
+      Add a target specified as a 40-hex-character RIPEMD160 hash in big-endian form.
+The program stores hashes internally in a little-endian layout, so supply the standard big-endian digest when using this option.
 ```

 #### Examples